SaverioDiDomenico/cordova-plugin-socketServer/README.md

-# create a tcp server on android"
+# create a tcp server on android

 examle
 ```````````